DrLex0/print3D-FlexiRex/README.md

 There have only been a few major updates to this improved model since it was first published on 2017/12/30:

 ### 2022/08/30
 A common complaint was that the Rex had a tendency to faceplant due to the head being too heavy.
-I fixed this by slightly bringing the feet forward.<br>
+I fixed this by slightly bringing the feet forward.
 I also noticed that some people were able to balance the Rex on its tail, but this was very borderline and only really feasible when under-extruding.
 Therefore I further tweaked the model to increase the chance that it can stand on its tail, although success still depends on your print settings.
 If you seem unable to do this balancing trick by only a tiny margin, you might get that bit of needed extra flex by wiggling the print while bending it backwards.

 ### 2022/12/26